cdklabs/aws-delivlib/README.md

 ## ECR Mirror

-Builds commonly use Docker images, and these typically come from DockerHub.
+Builds commonly use Docker images from DockerHub as their base image.
 In fact, delivlib defaults its build image to `jsii/superchain`.
 However, DockerHub has throttles in place for the volume of unauthenticated and authenticated pulls.
 This can cause CodeBuild jobs that run frequently to fail from DockerHub's throttling.